 For a Pennsylvania commercial driver (CDL holder), a DUI can jeopardize your career and livelihood.
 This is a very serious matter that can affect your future in a very profound way.
 This is why you need to get the right information and guidance.
-Here are some of the most frequently questions by our CDL clients:
+Here are some of the most frequently asked questions by our CDL clients:

 What are the penalties for a first DUI conviction?